-Who Can Be Legally Deemed As a Fiduciary Employee?
+When Can An Employee Be Deemed a Fiduciary Employee?

-Employees Entrusted With Money, Key Secrets, Cheque Signing Ability, Special Authority, Among Other Things, May Be Legally Deemed As Fiduciaries With Duties That Require Acting With Exceptional Good Faith, Forthcoming Honesty, and Loyalty In Serving the Employer.
+An Employee Entrusted With Money, Key Secrets, Cheque Signing Ability, Special Authority, Among Other Things, May Be Deemed As Holding Fiduciary Duties That Require the Employee to Act With Good Faith, Forthcoming Honesty, and Loyalty That Focuses Upon the Best Interests of the Employer.

 Understanding What Constitutes As Breach of Fiduciary Duty